[ + links to: Glossary - Timeline - A Survey of Ooranye - Plan of Olhoav -

 From Dynoom to Daon Nyav Yuhlm.

 I have discovered what Dempelath is planning.
 It is infinitely worse than anyone has feared so far.
-If left unchecked it will rot the entire planet; neither my powers nor yours, nor your fellow dissidents, can avail against it.
+If left unchecked it will rot the entire planet.
+Neither my powers nor yours, nor your fellow dissidents, can avail.
 We have all been fools.
-You must not delay - head for the heartland!
-Organize an expedition from among your people, to seek help from Syoom!
+Without delay you must seek help from the heartland!
+Organize an expedition, from among your people, to Syoom.

 Take this letter with you.
 The crystal appended will communicate to you the nature of the peril.
 Hold it to your forehead and you will receive a message mind-to-mind.
 This is necessary because words cannot capture the nightmare; you must share my thoughts.
 And then take it to the Sunnoad, and get him to do the same.

 Do not delay, even to reply; we have all wasted time enough.
-GET HELP FROM SYOOM.
+GET HELP FROM THE SUNNOAD.

-Without a word he held out the message to Thergerer, who happened to be the nearest of them.
+Without a word he held out the message to Thergerer.

 The omzyr took the paper and read it through.
 Omzyr and Daon then exchanged looks.
 "Well?" asked Nyav.